-Kansas City Grass Fed Beef beef prices are $4.25/lb HANGING WEIGHT (subject to market changes) for a side (1/2) of beef plus processing, butcher and disposal (PBD) fees of $.50-.60 cents, + $100 per whole beef for butcher and disposal.
-So 1/2 beef = $50 in PBD.
-Call today to reserve a side before they are taken for 2017.
+When you buy Grass Fed Beef beef at Full Sircle Farms the prices are $4.25/lb HANGING WEIGHT (subject to market changes) for a side (1/2) of beef plus processing, butcher and disposal (PBD) fees That equals about $100 in fees plus and approximately .70 cents per lb to have it cut up.

-- Mixed Quarter: $4.50/lb +$25 PBD (We divide and mix the half so there is an even amount of steaks, roasts and other cuts.)
+- On a mixed quarter, we divide and mix the half so there is an even amount of steaks, roasts and other cuts.

 - All prices subject to market changes

 Due to the nature of beef cuts, is best to order a half because you will get mostly roasts on the front quarter.
 We recommend that you split the half with a friend or family member mixing the steaks and roasts evenly.
 We also offer this service on our Mixed Quarters.

 For a ¼ of a cow you would need approximately 4-6 cubic feet of freezer space.
 If you need extra freezer space, Costco, Sam’s and Sears all sell small stand alone freezers starting around $250.

 How much actual beef do I get from the cow?

 The average beef will weigh about 800-900lbs live weight.
 This will produce about approximately 300-400 lbs of usable processed meat. (hanging weight) The exact amount will depend on the cuts that you choose when you have it processed and the weight of the calf at time of delivery.
 After processing we let the beef dry age for 14 days in order to tenderize and add flavor.
 You will lose around 25% of your weight after this due to removed bones and fat, and the dehydration from the aging process.

 What can you expect on a half of beef?
 Of course this is just guideline and size factors will influence final product.*